Bug report #17278

 - sections for each, currently maintained, Ubuntu version with copy and paste commands that are relevant for that version

-#5 Updated by Brylie Oxley about 4 years ago
+#5 Updated by Brylie Oxley over 5 years ago

 Another alternative would be to have a unified Linux installer script that would determine the platform and run the appropriate commands, asking only for root permission.
 The Anaconda Python distribution has an unified Linux installer, which makes installing Anaconda on Linux about as easy as Windows or OS X. The idea being that Linux users appreciate simplicity too ☺